IBM/aspera-cli/README.md

-# Asperalm - Laurent's Aspera Ruby library, including a CLI
+# Asperalm - Laurent's Aspera CLI and Ruby library

 Laurent/2016

-This GEM is not endorsed/supported by IBM/Aspera
+This GEM is not endorsed/supported by IBM/Aspera, use at your risk, and not in production environments.

 ## Overview
 This is a Ruby Gem that provides a command line with the following features: